-[HR75A] HRNM7501 - Advanced Training (3 Credits)
+HRNM7501: Advanced Training (3 Credits)

-This course will focus for the most part upon the actual performance of the training exercise rather than taking the mainly theoretical approach used in the HR65A: Training Design, Delivery and Evaluation course taught in the programme at Level I. The course will involve site visits and the development of a training programme.
+This course will focus for the most part upon the actual performance of the training exercise rather than taking the mainly theoretical approach used in the HRNM6503: Training Design, Delivery and Evaluation course taught at the Masters level.
+The course will involve site visits and the development of a training programme.

-[HR76A] HRNM7701 - Organisational Consulting (2 Credits)
+HRNM7601: Organisational Consulting (2 Credits)